meetings/developer-docs/data-api/resources/meeting_participants/README.md

 ## Actions

-### Sending invitations to draft participants in a draft meeting
+### Sending invitations to draft participants in a draft meeting, while setting the confirmed title and agenda

     POST /v1/meetings/:id/send_draft_participant_invites/

     {
-        greeting_message : s,
+        agenda : s, // can be used to set but not clear agenda title : s, // can be used to set but not clear title greeting_subject : s, // deprecated
-        greeting_message : s,
+        greeting_message : s, // deprecated
         require_rsvp : 1|0,
     }